alinamarcu/ruralscapes-nn/README.md

 # ruralscapes-nn
-Training and testing code for pretrained SafeUAVNet accompanying Ruralscapes Dataset and SegProp Code
+Training and testing code for SafeUAVNet accompanying Ruralscapes Dataset and SegProp Code